 The lighthouse and keeper’s dwelling are located about 350 feet from the most northerly point of the island.
 The tower is built of red brick and measures 11 feet square at its base, with three projecting buttresses.
 It is octagonal at the top and is surmounted by an octagonal cast-iron deck with gallery railing, and a fourth-order octagonal lantern.
 The height from base to focal plane is 48 feet.
 The tower is attached to and forms the northwest corner of the keeper’s dwelling.
 The dwelling is a two-story structure, having a vestibule and service room and a porch on the west side.
 It is covered by the continuation of the main roof.
 There is a one-story kitchen extension 15 feet square.
 The exterior of the building is red pressed brick, with limestone table and window sills.
 The roof is of shingles, painted bright red.

 The lantern room housed a fourth-order, Sautter, Lemonier & Co.
 Fresnel lens that was placed in service on October 10, 1892.
-The lens revolved to produce a red flash every fifteen seconds, while the steam whistle, when necessary, gave five seconds blasts separated by alternate silent intervals of twenty and forty seconds.
+The lens revolved to produce a red flash every fifteen seconds, while the steam whistle gave five seconds blasts separated by alternate silent intervals of twenty and forty seconds, when necessary.
 The drop tube for the weight that revolved the lens was twenty-eight feet long, and the weight had to be wound up every three hours and forty minutes.

-During the thirty-seven years Squaw Island Lighthouse was in service, it only had two head keepers, William Shields and Owen C. McCauley, and both of these men were the sole survivors of a horrific accident in 1900.
+During the thirty-six years it was staffed, Squaw Island Lighthouse only had two head keepers, William Shields and Owen McCauley, and both of these men were the only survivors of a horrific accident in 1900.

 The shipping season on Lake Michigan typically ran from April through mid-December, allowing the keepers on Squaw Island to spend the winter months elsewhere.
 After closing up the station, the keepers prepared to leave the island on December 14, 1900.
 Keeper Shields, his wife Mary, and his wife’s niece Lucy Davis along with assistant keepers Owen McCauley and Lucien Morden boarded the station’s twenty-two-foot sailboat and set off for Beaver Island.
 During the journey, the sailboat was struck by a sudden squall that tossed all of its occupants into the frigid lake.
 Everyone managed to reach the upset boat, and all but Morden, who refused to do so, were lashed to the craft.
 The two women perished later that day as darkness set in.
 Morden lasted a few more hours before he lost his grip, fell overboard, and drowned.

-By the following morning the sailboat had drifted into the steamer channel and was spotted by the Manhattan, bound for Manitowoc with a load of coal.
+By the following morning, the sailboat had drifted into the steamer channel and was spotted by the Manhattan, bound for Manitowoc, Wisconsin with a load of coal.
 A small boat was lowered, and the two keepers, along with the bodies of the two, ice-covered women, were taken aboard the steamship and transported to Manitowoc.
-The men were treated at Holy Family Hospital and Keeper McCauley was able to return home to Beaver Island later that month.
+The men were treated at Holy Family Hospital, and Keeper McCauley was able to return home to Beaver Island later that month.
 Keeper Shields didn’t fare as well.
 He remained in the hospital for six months, and his right leg had to be amputated at the knee.

 On October 25, 1901, the auditor of the Treasury Department disallowed the reimbursement of $510.75 for “medical attendance, surgical services, and expenses” incurred at the hospital by the two keepers.
 The same auditor also disallowed the reimbursement of $16.07 for traveling expenses of the keepers from the hospital to their homes.